To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Abode and Ring Alarm are two options for DIY home security systems.
-Neither has long-term contracts, and both offer professional monitoring as an option.
-However, one of them is more established, has better pricing, more equipment options, and better technology.
-Decide which one is best for your home by reading our comparison.
+Abode and Ring are two options for DIY home security systems.
+Neither has long-term contracts and both offer professional monitoring; however, one of them is more established and offers better pricing, more equipment options, and better technology.
+We look at Abode vs. Ring to help you decide which is best for your home security needs.

 Equipment